UA

 Key principles:

-3. Functional specialization — clear role delineation
+3. Functional specialisation — clear role delineation

 5. Effectiveness over quantity — focus on results